 Caterers follow sustainable guidelines around sourcing of food.
 Other suppliers are asked for their sustainability policies including lighting companies and hotels.
 The production team are also cutting back on plastic by encouraging staff to use mugs and refillable water bottles and supplying large boxes of water for refills.
 And on set the maximum amount of waste is recycled – partly via the BBC’s waste company Biffa, but also through a set re-purposing company Dres’d, who re-use materials for office installations and events.

 Tracie Simpson adds: “Doctor Who’s designers, set and prop build teams are trying to use materials that have less of an impact on our environment eg lead free explosives and water based paint.
 The Cybermen undersuits are made of foam latex of which the base is a naturally occurring material which will eventually biodegrade.
 The rest is polyurethane which can be recycled as an energy source”.

 The 2016 Christmas Special included a ‘New York’ scene filmed at in a studio in Bulgaria.
 They flew out a small UK team from the UK and hired most of the crew locally.
 They also sourced filming equipment in Bulgaria, only flying out the cameras.
 These actions saved £11,000 on flights and accommodation and £1500 the fuel costs of driving out kit.
 They also made carbon emissions savings of around 35 tonnes.

-For all the programmes in this series, the production have also chosen a variety of other green travel options: crew were encouraged to car-share; they booked cab companies with hybrid cars and chose low carbon emission cars when hiring from Enterprise; and several of the crew walk or cycle to work.
-Guest cast members are asked to travel to Cardiff by train for fittings and filming (most are based in London) saving approx. £15,000 on car mileage costs and 15 tonnes of carbon emissions.
+Other green travel options adopted include: encouraging crew to car-share; hiring a hybrid production office car and choosing low carbon emission cars when hiring from Enterprise.
+Guest cast members are asked to travel to Cardiff by train for fittings and filming (most are based in London) which in the past has saved around. £15,000 on car mileage costs and 15 tonnes of carbon emissions.
+Several of the crew walk or cycle to work.